kerryb/cucumber-matchers-demo/README.md

 When we run this, it fails because the `have_row_for` matcher doesn&rsquo;t exist:

+    Scenario: CSV export of widgets
-    Scenario: Stuff in a CSV file                             # features/demo.feature:3 Given some widgets                                      # features/step_definitions/steps.rb:5
+      Given some widgets                                      # features/step_definitions/steps.rb:5
       When I export them to CSV                               # features/step_definitions/steps.rb:10 Then the CSV file contains information about my widgets # features/step_definitions/steps.rb:15